depcheck/depcheck/README.md

 # depcheck

-Depcheck is a tool to analysis the dependencies in a project, and figures out which dependencies are useless, which dependencies are missing in `package.json`, how does each dependencies is used.
+Depcheck is a tool for analyzing the dependencies in a project to see: how each dependency is used, which dependencies are useless, and which dependencies are missing from `package.json`.

 ## Status